sspans/ladvd/README.md

 ladvd uses link-layer advertisements to inform switches about connected hosts, which simplifies Ethernet switch management.
-It does this by forking into a privileged master which handles all raw sockets (and certain ioctls), and an unprivileged child which creates and parses all packets.
+It does this by forking into a privileged parent which handles all raw sockets (and certain ioctls), and an unprivileged child which creates and parses all packets.
 Every 30 seconds the child generates advertisement frames reflecting the current system state.
 Interfaces (bridge, bonding, wireless),